Wild or Mild: Choose Your Own Experience

-A walk or hike is almost a prerequisite of any Pacific Northwest experience, let alone one to a region with a national park and miles trails on the border between small towns and the great, wide wilderness.
-So if you're looking for high-alpine adventure, you can snowshoe the snowfield (in winter and spring - usually through June or into July!) or hike alongside some of the most luxuriant fields of wildflowers.
-Or if a family meander (or even a bike ride) is more your pace, the Sumner Link Trail is the spot for you.
+A walk or hike is a must for any Pacific Northwest experience.
+If you're looking for high-alpine adventure, snowshoe an alpine snowfield (sometimes as late as June or July!) or hike through fields of wildflowers and snow capped peaks.
+If a meandering family jaunt (or bike ride) is more your pace, the Sumner Link Trail is the spot for you.

 The end to a day of exploration and adventure can be as important as the day itself.
 So whether you want to stay out in seclusion, or find affordable accommodations closer to the city, we have something you'll find perfect.